taxrolls/taxrolls.github.io/README.md

 ```

 ### Notes
-- There is currently no TEI markup for unnamed persons, frequently wives and children, e.g. `La fame feu Guillaume de biaufou`
+- There is currently no TEI markup for unnamed persons, frequently wives and children, e.g. `La fame feu Guillaume de biaufou`.
-- Geographic locations are currently given placeholder XML IDs; ultimately these should connect to GeoNames or a similar Linked Open Data authority file
+- Geographic locations are currently given placeholder XML IDs; ultimately these should connect to GeoNames or a similar Linked Open Data authority file.
-- The XSL transformation file does not currently render or hide marginal manuscript notes, which consequently appear randomly throughout the HTML version of the edition
+- The XSL transformation file does not currently render or hide marginal manuscript notes, which consequently appear randomly throughout the HTML version of the edition.

 ### Files
 The prototype currently consists of the following files:
 * `TaxRoll_1313_TEI.xml` - The marked up TEI/XML file for a small portion of the 1313 Parisian Tax Roll
-* `TaxRoll_1313_HTML.html` - A rendered HTML edition of the marked up TEI file.
-A handful of test analytics are found at the bottom of the edition, dynamically created via XSL Transformation
+* `TaxRoll_1313_HTML.html` - A rendered HTML edition of the marked up TEI file; a handful of test analytics are found at the bottom of the edition, dynamically created via XSL Transformation.
 * `TaxRoll_Transform.xsl` - An XSL Transformation file that converts the TEI/XML version of the Tax Roll into HTML
 * `TaxRoll_Style.css` - A CSS file used to render the HTML as a digital edition